garryrot/lovebug/README.md

 - Body Type Support
     - Adapt fomod installer: FusionGirl also works for CBBE
     - Include race preset for "Male Super Hero Body" (the NFSW version, untested)

+#### Bugfixes

+- Fixed some issue that caused debug actions to not work due to string capitalization
+- Many more I've forgot about probably